zihaowrez/tp/docs/UserGuide.md

 **Format:** `add NAME d/{SOCIAL MEDIA PLATFORM}, {ID}` or `add INDEX d/{SOCIAL MEDIA PLATFORM}, {ID}`

 NAME is case sensitive and must match the full name.</br>
-INDEX must be a positive integer.
+INDEX must be a positive integer. </br>

+Note that social medias cannot be added to emergency contacts.

 **Examples:**